MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-essentials.md

 4.  **Manage Microsoft Teams Essentials.** If you're the Teams user who has purchased Teams Essentials, you have the administrator privileges to do the following task after signing in:
     - (If you've also purchased Teams Essentials for someone other than you) Assign the Teams Essentials to other users in the intended proportions with which you've purchased it, by using the Microsoft Teams admin center.

-## Upgrade from a Microsoft Teams Free (classic) to TFW
+## Upgrade from a Teams Free (classic) to Teams (full version)

-A Teams Free (classic) user can upgrade to TFW, that is, to a subscription such as Microsoft Microsoft 365 Business (Standard).
-For more information, see https://support.microsoft.com/en-us/office/upgrade-from-teams-free-classic-to-teams-29475bbd-a34f-4175-9b33-d44430f8ad39.
+A Teams Free (classic) user can upgrade to the Teams full version, that is, to a subscription such as Microsoft Microsoft 365 Business (Standard).

-TWF contains features which may all not be needed; hence, from TWF, the classic user can then find a way to navigate to Teams Essentials through Microsoft Teams (free).
+> [!NOTE]
+> Direct upgrade from Microsoft Teams Free (classic) isn't supported.

+For more information about upgrading from Teams Free (classic) to Teams full version, see https://support.microsoft.com/en-us/office/upgrade-from-teams-free-classic-to-teams-29475bbd-a34f-4175-9b33-d44430f8ad39.

-##### Upgrade from Teams (free) to Microsoft Teams Essentials
+## Upgrade from Teams (free) to Microsoft Teams Essentials

 To upgrade to the Microsoft Teams Essentials version of Teams, select  **...** in the top navigation menu.
 Next, select the **Upgrade** button at the bottom of the dropdown menu that appears.   :::image type="content" source="media/teams-free-upgrade-essentials.png" alt-text="screenshot showing Upgrade button":::